Meme Investing: A Genius Strategy or a Gamble

 If we take a closer look at GameStop as an example, shares are currently trading at $257 (as of 3rd June 2021), reached to a high of $483 in late January but was floating between $40 – 100 in February 2021 when they first came to my attention.
 Now I don’t know about you, but those swings are not for the faint hearted.
 Where there are pumps and short squeezes you need to be made aware in real time, know when to ‘Hodl’ and be ready to pull the trigger at the right time while markets are open, or you will face big losses to say the least.

-The massive surges in price are dramatic and if you are new to stock picking, I think it’s fair to say if you are thinking of investing in a meme stock to approach with caution.
-Prior to entering a position, the best way to mitigate your risk and take a calculated approach is to join in on the digital chats and other tools being used to form a meme stock strategy because entering at the wrong time could be costly.
+The massive surges in price are dramatic and if you are new to stock picking, I think it’s fair to say if you are considering investing in a meme stock to approach with caution.
+Before entering a position, the best way to mitigate your risk and take a calculated approach is to join in on the digital chats and other tools used to form a meme stock strategy because entering at the wrong time could be costly.
 Take a look below of the AMC and GameStop short squeezes over the past few months…

 GameStop Corp.
 (NYSE: GME)